A home that contains the world

 The disparate themes are unified by a calming palette of neutral hues - mostly white, with touches of grey, beige and black - and the use of timeless, natural materials such as brass, marble, wood and rattan, accented by the placement of tropical greenery.

-This leads to the airy dining area with its whitewashed walls and ceiling, where a flower-inspired Georges pendant lamp casts a honeyed glow over the rectangular pale wood dining table, with Hans J. Wegner CH24 Wishbone chairs tucked in and bookended by its latticed cast iron legs.
+This leads to the airy dining area, where a flower-inspired Georges pendant lamp casts a honeyed glow over the dining table, with Hans J. Wegner CH24 Wishbone chairs tucked in and bookended by its latticed cast iron legs.

 This corner has become Shen's favourite part of the house.

-Beyond the dining area is the modern farmhouse-inspired greige-meets-luxury galley kitchen with countertops and a backsplash in Calacatta Mediterraneo marble accompanied by pale grey cabinetry with discreet antiqued brass fittings and a Bertazzoni stove.
+Beyond the dining area is the farmhouse-inspired greige-meets-luxury galley kitchen with countertops and a backsplash in Calacatta Mediterraneo marble, accompanied by pale grey cabinetry with discreet antiqued brass fittings and a Bertazzoni stove.

-The family room, with its mid-century aesthetic, serves as a buffer between the ground floor and the bedrooms, and an informal space where the household - including the couple's baby girl Olivia and pet corgi Emma - can chill out together and watch TV.
+The family room serves as a buffer between the ground floor and the bedrooms, and an informal space where the household - including the couple's baby girl Olivia and pet corgi Emma - can chill out together and watch television.

 In the master bedroom, wallpaper by Au Fil des Couleurs featuring oversize black-and-white botanical-style etchings of coconut trees was used to create a dramatic focal point.

-A custom-made wood-and-rattan bed by Second Charm, a vintage desk and chair, a piece of 19th-century framed artwork, a rattan lampshade and brass-toned lighting and hardware complete the picture.
+A custom-made wood-and-rattan bed by Second Charm, a vintage desk and chair, a 19th-century framed artwork, a rattan lampshade and brass-toned lighting complete the picture.

 Of course, what is a stylish home without a walk-in wardrobe?
-The all-white space, with its combination of clothing rails, open shelves and drawers, brings about an order that allows Shen to get dressed up in a jiffy.
+The orderly all-white space, with its clothing rails, open shelves and drawers, allows Shen to get dressed up in a jiffy.

 "I'd describe my sense of style as effortless.
-I'm always wearing a maxi dress or a pair of wide-leg trousers, made of organic materials.
+I'm always wearing a maxi dress or a pair of wide-leg trousers.

 "I like minimalist designs from The Row, old Celine and Toteme, as well as patterns with French and vintage influence, such as Reformation.
-I also love relatively young brands such as Cult Gaia, By Far and Nanushka.
-Their designs make me want to go on a holiday," says Shen.
+I also love relatively young brands such as Cult Gaia, By Far and Nanushka," says Shen.

 "When it comes to jewellery, I almost never wear a necklace, but will always pick earrings, often vintage, that go with the outfit."

 Her next project involves the renovation and expansion of the attic and rooftop patio.
-These spaces will, like the rest of her home, feature pieces that reflect individuality and speak about a personal journey.
+These spaces will also feature pieces that speak of a personal journey.

-As Shen says, a beautiful home should be one that "tells a story of the precious memories of the owner.
-It should reflect the past and also hold the future".
+As Shen says, a beautiful home should be one that "tells a story of the precious memories of the owner".

-One suspects the house's new look will be one that is best enjoyed with a glass of chilled sangria in hand.
+- This article first appeared in Harper's Bazaar Singapore, the leading fashion glossy on the best of style, beauty, design, travel and the arts.
+Go to harpersbazaar.com.sg and follow @harpersbazaarsg on Instagram; harpersbazaarsingapore on Facebook.
+The May 2022 issue is out on newsstands now.